Japanese Weeding Sickles

-Unlike a garden hoe, this does not set the angle for the tool's usage in a way as to make its use problematic.
+Unlike a garden hoe, this tool is swung differently.
+Thusly, grinding on the outside of the edge does not set make the tool's use problematic.

 General Guidelines